How Contracts Terminate

-If the parties agree to terminate by reference to those terms, are they are able to do so.
+If the parties to a business to business contract agree to terminate by reference to those terms, are they are able to do so.

 And just because there’s no express right stated to permit a party to terminate in a contract, doesn’t necessarily mean that it can’t be terminated.

 - When one party expresses an intention to:

 - not perform their obligations under the contract; or

 - perform them in a way in which is inconsistent with the original contractual terms,

 it is an anticipatory breach.
 It entitles the other party to terminate.